intel/pepc/docs/pepc-tpmi.rst

 Subcommand *'ls'*
 =================

-List supported TPMI features.
+Display supported TPMI features.

 **-l**, **--long**
-   Provide additional information, such as TPMI device PCI addresses and TPMI instance numbers.
+   Include details like TPMI device PCI addresses and instance numbers for more specific output.

 **--all**
-   Also print IDs of TPMI features supported by the processor, but for which there are no spec files, so they cannot be decoded.
+   Include IDs of TPMI features supported by the processor but lacking spec files for decoding.

 Subcommand *'read'*
 ===================

-Read one or multiple TPMI registers.
+Read one or more TPMI registers.

-**-F** FEATURES, **--features** FEATURES Comma-separated list of TPMI feature names to read the register(s) for.
-Read for all supported features by default.
+**-F** FEATURES, **--features** FEATURES Comma-separated list of TPMI feature names to read the registers for.
+Defaults to all supported features.

 **-a** ADDRS, **--addresses** ADDRS
    Comma-separated list of TPMI device PCI addresses to read the registers from.
-Read from all devices by default.
+Defaults to all devices.

 **--packages** PACKAGES
-  Comma-separated list of integer package numbers to read TPMI registers for (all packages by default).
+   Comma-separated list of package numbers to read TPMI registers for (defaults to all packages).

-**-i** INSTANCES, **--instances** INSTANCES Comma-separated list of integer TPMI instance numbers to read the registers from (all instances by default).
+**-i** INSTANCES, **--instances** INSTANCES Comma-separated list of TPMI instance numbers to read registers from (defaults to all instances).

-**-R** REGISTERS, **--registers** REGISTERS Comma-separated list of TPMI registers names to read (all registers by default).
+**-R** REGISTERS, **--registers** REGISTERS Comma-separated list of TPMI register names to read.
+Defaults to all registers.

-**-b** BFNAMES, **--bitfields** BFNAMES Comma-separated list of TPMI register bit field names to read (all bit fields by default).
+**-b** BFNAMES, **--bitfields** BFNAMES Comma-separated list of TPMI register bit field names to read.
+Defaults to all bit fields.

 **--yaml**
-   Print information in YAML format.
+   Output information in YAML format.

 Subcommand *'write'*
 ====================

-Write to a TPMI register.
+Write a value to a TPMI register or its bit field.

 **-F** FEATURE, **--feature** FEATURE
    Name of the TPMI feature the register belongs to.

 **-a** ADDRS, **--addresses** ADDRS
-  Comma-separated list of TPMI device PCI addresses to write to.
+   Comma-separated list of PCI addresses of TPMI devices to write to.

 **--packages** PACKAGES
-  Comma-separated list of package numbers to write the TPMI register for (all packages by default).
+   Comma-separated list of package numbers to write to (defaults to all packages).

-**-i** INSTANCES, **--instances** INSTANCES Comma-separated list of integer TPMI instance numbers to write to (all instances by default).
+**-i** INSTANCES, **--instances** INSTANCES Comma-separated list of TPMI instance numbers to write to.
+Defaults to all instances.

 **-R** REGNAME, **--register** REGNAME
-  Name of the TPMI register to write to.
+   Name of the TPMI register to write.

 **-b** BITFIELD, **--bitfield** BITFIELD
-  Name of the TPMI register bitfield to write to.
-If not specified, write to the register, not a bit field of the register.
+   Name of the TPMI register bitfield to write.
+Defaults to writing to the entire register if not specified.

 **-V** VALUE, **--value** VALUE
-  The value to write to the TPMI register or its bit field.
+   Value to write to the TPMI register or bit field.